kiyoakii/Rsync-K/rsync-k.md

 As assumed, the bytes read has been enormously reduced, by 99.83%.

-# Acknowledgements
+# Acknowledgments

-I would like to thank OSPP for giving financial support to this project.
+I want to thank OSPP for giving financial support to this project.

-I would like to give sincere appreciation to Jiahao Li, who chatted with me at an early time about this project and helped me to solve a string output issue, and Keyu Tao, who is officially mentor of this project and also my friend in real life.
+I want to give sincere appreciation to Jiahao Li, who chatted with me early about this project and helped me solve a string output issue.
+Also, Keyu Tao, the official mentor of this project and my friend in real life, plays a significant role in this project.